Peachypie98/graduation-project/README.md

 * Creates an imaginary circle that surrounds on it.
 Once imaginary circle is created, use the radius value to determine the total distance we need to move the laser.
 * Once the laser on the rod is at the specified location, turn on the laser and rotate the plate to begin cutting the sprout.

-*note: the laser we used isn't real laser since it would be dangerous.

 The files that I modified from the base version or added a new file for this project:
 1. plate.py (added)
 2. rod.py (added)